Pokémon Mystery Dungeon: Explorers of Time and Explorers of Darkness

-Pokémon Mystery Dungeon: Explorers of Time and Pokémon Mystery Dungeon: Explorers of Darkness are a matched pair of Pokémon games for the Nintendo DS.
+Pokémon Mystery Dungeon: Explorers of Time and Pokémon Mystery Dungeon: Explorers of Darkness are a matched pair of Pokémon games developed by Chunsoft and published by The Pokémon Company and Nintendo for the Nintendo DS.
 The two games were released in Japan in September 2007, and in North America and Europe in 2008.
 A third version, Pokémon Mystery Dungeon: Explorers of Sky, was released for the same hardware in 2009.

 As a sequel to Pokémon Mystery Dungeon: Blue Rescue Team and Red Rescue Team, new features include the addition of Generation IV Pokémon, improved Wi-Fi functionality, and more touch-screen options.
-491 of the 493 Pokémon are featured, as Shaymin and Arceus were not officially released at the time of the game's launch.
+The games feature 491 of the 493 Pokémon, as Shaymin and Arceus were not officially revealed at the time of the game's launch.

 In terms of gameplay and premise, the Explorers installments are largely similar to their Rescue Team predecessors, where a human-turned-Pokémon joins an Exploration Society and explores shifting dungeons, fighting hostile Pokémon through turn-based combat.
-The games received praise for their storyline, soundtrack, and Wi-Fi functionality, but were criticized for repetitive gameplay.
+The games received mixed reviews from critics, receiving praise for their storyline, soundtrack, and Wi-Fi functionality, but were criticized for its graphics and repetitive gameplay.
 The three games had accumulated worldwide sales in excess of 5.9 million copies as of 2010, then 6.37 million copies after 2010.

 Gameplay

 Playable Pokémon

 As with the previous games, the player takes on the role of a human who has been turned into a Pokémon, whose type is determined by a personality test.
 A partner Pokémon is also selected who will henceforth be referred to as "the partner".
 Unlike Blue Rescue Team and Red Rescue Team, the gender does not restrict the available selection of Pokémon for either the player or the partner, though both player and partner may not be of the same type.
 The test sets the player as one of the many natures in the mainstream games, and two Pokémon will be set to that nature, one for male, one for female.

 The player may be Bulbasaur, Charmander, Squirtle, Pikachu, Meowth, Chikorita, Cyndaquil, Totodile, Treecko, Torchic, Mudkip, Skitty, Turtwig, Chimchar, Piplup and Munchlax; a total of 16 Pokémon to choose from.
 Once chosen, the partner may be any of the above Pokémon, with the exception of Pokémon of the same type of the player, Meowth, Skitty and Munchlax.
-Eevee, Machop, Cubone and Psyduck were removed as starter Pokémon, though Eevee was again made available in Explorers of the Sky.
+Eevee, Machop, Cubone and Psyduck were removed as starter Pokémon, though Eevee was again made available in Explorers of Sky.
 Riolu was debated for a player Pokémon in Explorers of Time and Darkness, but the idea was eventually dropped, and Riolu was selected for the Explorers of Sky list.